wad4444/WCS/docs/docs/api/skill.md

 :::

 ### `HandleServerMessage(message)` @override
-Fires on client when a message from server was received.
+Called whenever client when a message from server was received.

 **`Parameters:`**
 * Message: `ServerToClientMessage` - a generic type.